 \section{Points in disks in extensions of the base field}

+\begin{defi} Let $X$ be a subset of $\bar\Q_p$, and let $E$ be an algebraic extension of $\Q_p$.
+We say that $X$ is defined over $E$ if it is invariant by the action of $G_E$. \end{defi}

-Let $D \subset \C_p$ be a disk (open or closed).
-It can happen that $D$ is defined over a finite extension $E$ of $\Q_p$ (that is, invariant by $G_E$), but $E \cap D$ is empty.
+Let $D \subset \bar\Q_p$ be a disk (open or closed).
+It can happen that $D$ is defined over a finite extension $E$ of $\Q_p$, but $E \cap D$ is empty.
 For example, let $\pi$ be a $p$-th root of $p$ and let $D$ be the disk $\{x, v_p(x-\pi) > 1/p\}$.
-Then $D$ is defined over $\Q_p$, as it contains all the conjugates of $\pi$, that is the $\zeta_p^i\pi$ for a primitive $p$-th root $\zeta_p$ of $1$.
+Then $D$ is defined over $\Q_p$, as it contains all the conjugates of $\pi$, that is, the $\zeta_p^i\pi$ for a primitive $p$-th root $\zeta_p$ of $1$.
 On the other hand, $D$ does not contain any element of $\Q_p$.
-The goal of this section is to understand the relationship between the smallest ramification degree over $E$ of a field $F$ such that $F \cap D \neq\emptyset$, and the smallest degree over $E$ of such a field.
+The goal of this section is to understand the relationship between the smallest ramification degree over $E$ of an extension field $F$ such that $F \cap D \neq\emptyset$, and the smallest degree over $E$ of such a field $F$.

 In this Section a disk will mean either a closed or an open disk.

 The results of this Section are used in the proofs of Propositions \ref{pointexistsin} and \ref{pointexistsout}.